clonq/revo/README.md

 Start the new app
 ===
 Once assembled, the new app is stored in `<revo_home>/repo/apps/<app_name>`.
 The app can be started using `npm start` or via the shell wrapper available and named after the app name.
+The generated app is a standard self-contained node.js application that can be deployed anywhere with no dependencies other than the ones declared in its own package.json.

 Components